A Brief Intro to Unix

 Moving around in the file system

-cd dir change directory to dir
+cd dir change current directory to dir

 mkdir dir make a new directory named dir